ICL / Pattern Lab Starter

-The Pattern Lab Starter (formerly ICL) is a collection of components to be used to begin new front-end development projects.
+A collection of components to be used to begin new front-end development projects.
+This library is synced-up manually to the Drupal Accelerator Site.

 Staging Site

-The Pattern Lab Starter can be viewed on our staging site at this link
+The library can be viewed on our staging site — username and password are both guest

 To download the starter visit the Bitbucket Repo Downloads - Tags and under "Download", select a zip file of the latest tag.
 Downloading this way as opposed to cloning the repo will remove the git tracking (so it can be connected to the new project) and ensure that the latest intended version is pulled (new versions tagged when ready for production).